 Revenues.
 Revenues from continuing operations for the nine months ended September 30, 2002 increased 45.5% to \$133.6 million compared with \$91.8 million in the same period in 2001.
 This growth was primarily attributable to our ability to recruit seasoned financial professionals to meet the continued strong demand for our consulting services, as well as the acquisitions of TFC and BRS during the year.
-The number of our financial professionals at September 30, 2002 grew 175.3% from September 30, 2001; of this growth, 144.4% occurred as a result of our acquisition of BRS.
 During the first quarter of 2002, we also raised our professional rates by an average of 8%.
 We believe that the market demand for our services will continue to remain strong throughout the remainder of 2002.
 The new practice areas we added during the year have contributed to the revenues and operating income during the first three quarters of 2002.